 If the property is currently awaiting new tenants or undergoing renovations, simple home insurance won’t cover it.
 Make sure you are aware of any restrictions in cover if your home is to be unoccupied for any significant period of time and make sure you advise your insurer.

 Other issues include aspects like thatched roofs, non-typical construction issues, high net worth contents and so on.
 We talked to Export & General, the home insurance specialists, about how to work around some of these issues…

 Example #1: Avoiding a flat spin

-A ground floor garden flat within a two-storey house that has been converted into two flats.
-The two flats have separate owners.
+A ground-floor flat within a two-storey house that has been converted into two flats.

 Example #2: The art of the deal